-As tickets come in, first count up the needed ingredients prior to placing any food on the grill.
+As orders come in, before putting anything on the grill, first count up the needed ingredients.
 For example, count up the number of hamburger patties, fries, hashbrowns, orders of sausage, bacon, etc. Get everything out you will need prior to placing food on the grill.

 To set up is to plan ahead.
 After counting up, it's time to set up.
 Before cooking any food, plan where the food will go on the grill and after it's been cooked.
 Get the plates out and up on the board, the bun tops on the grill and the bottoms on the plates before putting any food on the grill.

-When workloads require that there are two cooks, communication is important.
-The runner or egg/toaster person should count up and help set up by saying, example: "we need four hashbrowns, two orders of bacon and one order of sausage."
+Communication is essential when the workload calls for two cooks.
+The second cook, which is the runner and egg/toaster person should count up items and help set up by saying, example: "we need four hashbrowns, two orders of bacon and one order of sausage."
 The cook will concentrate on cooking the food and reviewing guest checks.
 Then again, the runner or egg/toaster person would say as eggs go on the plates, "hashbrowns to go on this OE, sausage on this OM."

 Melt the butter in the pan over medium heat.
 Carefully place the eggs on top of the melted butter.
 Cook on the first side until about halfway done, then "flip" the eggs and continue to cook on the other side.
 Cook until the eggs are to the desired degree of doneness.
 Depending on how the eggs look, you might flip the eggs back to the first side in order to present the "prettier" side.

-Melt the butter in the pan over medium heat.
 Crack two eggs in a mixing bowl.
 Squirt one-tablespoon water to the egg mixture.
 Beat with a fork until the white and yolks are thoroughly mixed.
+In the mean time, melt the butter in the pan over medium heat.
 Pour the egg mixture directly onto the melted butter.
 After the eggs set up around the edge of the pan, begin to stir using the plastic fork.
 Continue stirring until the desired degree of doneness.
 Remove the eggs from the pan at once when they have been cooked to customer's request.

 Melt the butter in the pan over low heat.
 Prepare egg mixture as you would for scrambled eggs.
 Add portion omelet mix (Denver, Mushrooms or Ham, etc.) to eggs.
 Pour egg mixture into pan on top of the butter.
 Cover the egg pan and cook the omelet slowly over low flame.
 DO NOT BROWN THE OMELET.
 "Flip" the omelet using the nylon turner or by flipping in the pan.
 Continue to cook on the second side until cooked through.
 Flip the omelet back to the first side in order to present the "prettier" side.
 Fold the omelet and slide onto serving plate.
 Layer one portion of shredded cheddar cheese over omelet before folding.